gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 - C genes are joined only after VDJ (VJ) genes have combined

-- recombinases cut the conservative sequences on both ends of gene segments and connect them
+- RAG1/2 cut the conservative sequences on both ends of gene segments and connect them

-  > RAG: recombinase activating gene
+  > RAG: recombination activating gene
   >
   > TdT also add dozens of nt to the break end (断端)